PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 4. Repeat steps 1-3 until all the translations work has been completed

+Are you starting to get excited about working with Translations Builder?
-You seem to be getting excited about all of this.
-If you want to jump right in and get started with Translations Builder, you can work try out the hands-on lab titled [**Lab 01: Getting Started with Translations Builder**](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Labs/Lab%2001%20-%20Getting%20Started%20with%20Translation%20Builder.md).
+If you want to jump right in and get started, you can try out the hands-on lab titled [**Lab 01: Getting Started with Translations Builder**](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Labs/Lab%2001%20-%20Getting%20Started%20with%20Translation%20Builder.md).

 ### Embedding Power BI Reports Using a Specific Language and Locale